What is the average credit card interest rate? - Cardratings.com

 High, low and average credit card rates

-So, the real difference maker isn’t what the Fed or credit card companies in general are doing to change rates.
+That wide range means the real difference maker isn’t what the Fed or credit card companies in general are doing to change rates.
 It’s much more important which card you’re able to get.

 Impact of credit score on credit card interest rates